brendenvogt/2D/README.md

-# OpenArt
+# Art
-A collection of open art assets.
+A collection of art assets.